Teal-Wolf-25-v2/be-a-doll/README.md

 - dolls can be made of a variety(3) of materials
 - dolls can be secured to a player's shoulders with ribbon
 - dolls can be renamed (only in world) with a nametag
+- dolls are immune to drowning and freezing
 - but could there be more coming?

 ---